Paules23/Development/README.md

 ## Description

 A simple platformer with levels created with Tiled.
 There is an animated character moving around while being able to save and load the game's state.
-It also has two new enemies a flying and a ground type, to kill both of them you have to jump on top of them.
+It also has two new enemies a flying and a ground type that can jump, to kill both of them you have to jump on top of them.
 Also has a level 2 now.

+some notes: there is no dying scene because we wanted to make a similar game like supermeatboy so it makes it faster

 ## Controls